JeffCoster/merge/ex1.md

    </div>
 </body>
 ```

 Points to note:
-- Example static content, that will be provided dynamically from source data, is removed.
+* Example static content, that will be provided dynamically from source data, is removed.
 This isn't always necessary, as Merger will replace it at runtime.
 However:
--- it simplifies the template
+    * it simplifies the template
--- makes it pure mark-up
+    * makes it pure mark-up
--- avoids the chance of leaving the prototype content showing at runtime.
+    * avoids the chance of leaving the prototype content showing at runtime.
-- The &lt;div&gt; with class of 'products' marks the start and end of the list of products
+* The &lt;div&gt; with class of 'products' marks the start and end of the list of products
--- Its child &lt;div&gt;, with class of 'product template' is the mark up for a single product in the list, with no content
+    * Its child &lt;div&gt;, with class of 'product template' is the mark up for a single product in the list, with no content
-- At runtime the dynamically created *product* sections, will be inserted directly before the *product template*
+* At runtime the dynamically created *product* sections, will be inserted directly before the *product template*
-- The example two products, of the prototype html, are removed
+* The example two products, of the prototype html, are removed
-- Section templates, such as 'product template' always have a secondary class of template.
+* Section templates, such as 'product template' always have a secondary class of template.
-- The CSS will always need a rule to hide sections with a class of template, e.g.
+* The CSS will always need a rule to hide sections with a class of template, e.g.

 ```css
 .template {display: none;}
 ```
 - The product sizes need to appear within their parent product section, and as they are a list of dynamic length, they also have a section template, with a class of *attribute-size template*
 - In this case the template is tagged with a &lt;td&gt; element, which shows that the template section does not have to be a &lt;div&gt;
--- It also illustrates that changes to html can often be made, without changing merger configuration
+    * It also illustrates that changes to html can often be made, without changing merger configuration
--- The input element has a name attribute with content of "size-".
-This is used by merger as a prefix for that size name,
+    * The input element has a name attribute with content of "size-".
+This is used by merger as a prefix for that size name, e.g. name="size-**7**"
-e.g. name="size-**7**"

 ### Ex1 Step2 Set up Dynamic Source Data

-In practice, the product source data would normally be a JSON service response.
-Merger requires the source data to be JSON objects, so the service response would be evaluated to the appropriate object graph.
-For this example, the object graph is just a const, within a script --containing some mock data to test with.
+In practice, the product source data would often be a JSON service response.
+Merger requires the source data to be JSON objects, so the service response would be parsed to the appropriate object graph.
+For this example, the object graph is just a const, within a script, containing some mock data to test with.

 The mock data is an array of 5 products, in this case shoes, and each one has a collection of available sizes.
 There is also an object, *globalContent*, listing some name value pairs, which are the *pageTitle*, *pageImg*, and *sizeLabel*.